mahdiabolghasemi/LLM-vs.-Humans-Forecasting/readme.txt

 Reproducibility Package for paper "HUMANS VS LARGE LANGUAGE MODELS: JUDGMENTAL FORECASTING IN AN ERA OF ADVANCED AI"

-Contents: TABLES 2-6, FIGURES 2-6, APPENDICES D, F, J, K (see datasets_codes_part1.zip) for the paper
+Contents: TABLES 2-6, FIGURES 2-6, APPENDICES D, F, J, K (see datasets_codes_part1.zip) for the paper.
-NOTE: The results for Appendix C and E tables are generated using the appendixCE_tables.R file accompanied.
+Also, the tables in Appendix C and E are generated using the appendixCE.R file accompanied.

 Reproducibility Package Assembly Date: 12 August 2024

-Author(s) of the Reproducibility Package and Contact Information: Odkhishig Ganbold (odkhishig.ganbold@unimelb.edu.au), Mahdi Abolghasemi (mahdi.abolghasemi@qut.edu.au)
+Author(s) of the Reproducibility Package and Contact Information: Odkhishig Ganbold (odkhishig.ganbold@unimelb.edu.au)

 The Structure of the Repository Provided:
 1. data-analysis_code.do - STATA code for producing TABLES 2-6, FIGURES 2-6, APPENDICES D, F, J, K
 2. experiment_dataset.dta - STATA data file for data-analysis_code.do input, used for producing TABLES 2-6, FIGURES 2-6, APPENDICES D, F, J
 3. post-experimental-questionnaire_dataset.dta - STATA data file for data-analysis_code.do input, used for producing APPENDIX K
 4. data_analysis_part1_log.txt - STATA code output file containing results for TABLES 2-6, APPENDICES D, F, J, K
+5. appendixCE.R- The R code used for generating the tables in Appendix C, E.
+6. df.rds is the data used for generating Appendix C. This data is read through appendixCE.R file.
+7. experiment_dataset.csv is the data used for generating Appendix E table.
+This data is called in appendixCE.R.

 The Computing Environment, Language(s), Licence(s), and Package(s) Necessary to Run the Reproducibility Check:
 - Computing Environment: Operating System: Windows 11 Pro OS, Version 23H2; Hardware: 12th Gen Intel(R) Core(TM) i7-12700H CPU @ 2.30GHz, 32GB RAM
 - Primary Language: Stata is the primary language used for the analysis.
 - Stata License: Stata/SE 18.0 (licensed version)
+- R version 4.4.1 used for the Appendix C and E.

 Data Used and Its Format, Access to the Data, Origin, Pre-processing: